-1. CDFA hereby awards an Agreement to the Recipient for the project described herein: The county will use the Detector Dog Team to detect the presence of any unwanted plant pests in parcels, airfreight, and nursery stock, including insect species, diseases, or other harmful organisms that may pose a threat to agriculture and the environment.
+1. CDFA hereby awards an Agreement to the Recipient for the project described herein: The County will use the Detector Dog Team to detect the presence of any unwanted plant pests in parcels, airfreight, and nursery stock that may pose a threat.